jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v6.md

  - We can get faster at typing

        - I’m trying.
-Finally defaulting to hitting `dw` to delete a word.
-I don’t expect I’ll get to experiencing the full extent of emacs, but we’ll see.
+Finally defaulting to hitting `dw` to delete a word (vim bindings in VS Code).
+I don’t expect I’ll get to experience the full extent of emacs org-mode anytime soon, but we’ll see!

  - We can also be better about supporting open source software, so frameworks and protocols are more consistent across tools allowing engineering departments to spend time on what matters most: _definitely_ not converting and parsing information as it moves from application to application.